Finding Balance in a Digital World: Strategies for Reducing Screen Time and Boosting Well-Being

 Signs It's Time to Cut Back

-- Difficulty sleeping or feeling fatigued despite adequate rest.
+- Difficulty falling asleep or feeling fatigued despite what should be adequate rest.

-- Increased irritability or stress after prolonged device use.
+- Increased irritability, anxiety, or low mood after prolonged device use.

-- Neglecting hobbies, relationships, or personal goals due to screen distractions.
+- Neglecting hobbies, relationships, or personal goals because of time spent on screens.

-- Experiencing physical discomfort like neck or eye strain after screen use.
+- Experiencing physical discomfort such as eye strain, headaches, or neck and shoulder tension after screen use.

 Understanding Your Digital Habits